perlynne/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/catch-weight-processing.md

 - **No** – The item doesn't use catch weight tags.
 The inbound and outbound weighing processes are based on the actual weight that is captured during each process.

 The process of tracking catch weight tags can be used for items that won't change weight during the storage period.
 The weight will be captured only during the inbound warehouse process.
 During the outbound process, the catch weight tags will just be scanned, and the weights that are associated with the tags will be used for the outbound transactional processing.
+When using catch weight tags it is possible to define how to link to the physical on-hand; either only via the product, tracking, and inventory status dimensions - or using all the inventory dimensions.

 ### How to capture catch weight